What Is Calcium and Why Does Your Body Need It?

 Because calcium can help with different health issues, scientists are studying it more.
 This research shows us just how valuable this mineral is for our overall health.

-Strengthening Bones and Teeth
+How Calcium Supports Strong Bones and Teeth

 When we think about bone health, we often think of calcium.
 This is important!
 Calcium helps build our bones and teeth.
 It gives them strength and structure to handle daily use.